Income Tax Act 2007

 Illustration for Income Tax Act 2007

-You must pay income tax on the taxable income you get as a trustee.
-You pay tax as if you were an individual who is entitled to the trustee income.
-You cannot get tax credits under subparts LC and LD when determining your income tax liability.
-You are treated as having trustee income when a minor gets beneficiary income, according to section HC 35.
-You can use section DV 9(2) to calculate your deductions.
-Some rules about superannuation funds, in sections CX 40 and DV 1 to DV 4, override this rule.
+You are a trustee and you must pay income tax on the taxable income you get.
+You pay tax as if you were an individual getting the income.
+You cannot get some tax credits, like those under subparts LC and LD.
+You must follow some rules when working out your tax.
+Section HC 35 applies when a minor gets beneficiary income.
+Section HC 38 applies when a close company gets beneficiary income.
+You can use section DV 9(2) to work out your deductions.
+But some other rules, like sections CX 40 and DV 1 to DV 4, are more important and override this rule.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.